INFORMATION IN ENGLISH

 ORGANISATION

-The association and the intercantonal coordination office together form a single operating unit with a total of 6 full-time positions.
-The total annual budget is CHF 1.4 million.
+The association and the intercantonal coordination office (IKRB) together form a single operating unit.
 The Regio Basiliensis is an association established under the Swiss Civil Code and is co-financed by about 400 members.
 The governing bodies of the association, namely the general assembly, the board of directors and the monitoring group, provide the central control mechanisms for the Regio Basiliensis association and its activities in the Upper Rhine cooperation.
 The board of directors is the supreme executive body.
 It approves the budget, annual accounts and annual report for the association and the IKRB under the auspices of the general assembly.
 The monitoring group is a consultative body consisting of representatives from politics, administration, economy, science and civil society.
 The association is also the legal entity which employs the Swiss members of staff in the regional offices co-funded by the cantons, namely the administrative office of the Conference of the Upper Rhine (ORK) and INFOBEST PALMRAIN.
 The IKRB is affiliated to the Northwestern Switzerland Government Conference (NWRK) and its structures.